Ellia Green

 Ellia Tiriseyani Green OAM (born 20 February 1993) is an Australian rugby union and rugby league player.
-He was formerly a member of the Australia rugby sevens team that won the gold medal at the 2016 Summer Olympics in Rio.
+He was a member of the Australia rugby sevens team that won the gold medal at the 2016 Summer Olympics in Rio.
 He also played for the New Zealand Warriors in the NRLW.

 Early life

 Assigned female at birth, Green was born in Suva, Fiji, and moved to Australia's Central Coast, New South Wales with his adoptive parents at the age of five.
 His adoptive father was Polish and died when Green was young.
 His adoptive mother, Yolanta, was English and died of cancer in 2018.

 Green started Little Athletics at the age of six and excelled in sprinting.
 He spent 10 years in athletics, representing Australia in the 100m, 200m and long jump at the World Junior Championships, until his cousins convinced him to try rugby sevens.
 First playing for Warringah at club level and going on to debut for Australia in February 2013.